hortonuva/junk2/Details.md

 More stuff here.

-And ever more stuff added locally.
+And ever more and more and more stuff added locally.